Raw turkey for dogs is a lean protein that’s chock-full of vital minerals and vitamins.

 Raw Turkey For Dogs: Bottom Line

-Turkey is a fairly cheap source of protein that’s low in fat.
+Turkey is a great protein that’s low in fat.

 It’s chock-full of all the minerals and vitamins necessary for a strong immune system.